Leaflet: A guide to Adult Social Care

 Our Support with Confidence scheme provides a directory of providers who offer home care and support services for adults in East Sussex.
 All scheme members have been vetted and approved to ensure they are committed to the highest level of quality, safety and training.

-Services include support with personal care, gardening and home maintenance, financial advice, pet services, complementary and therapeutic services, personal development, day centres, leisure facilities, transport, and more.
+Services include support with personal care, gardening and home maintenance, pet services, complementary and therapeutic services, personal development, day centres, leisure facilities, transport, and more.

 For more information: